Dustin Diamond Dead: Actor Reportedly Passes Away At 44 After Battle With Cancer

 The report noted that Diamond had seen a sharp downturn in health over the last week, not long after he had completed his first round of chemotherapy for stage 4 small cell carcinoma.
 The outlet noted that the cancer had originated elsewhere in Diamond's body, but metastasized in his lungs and was quickly taking a toll on his condition.

-Those close to the actor expressed optimism at the time he was first hospitalized, hoping he could return home to recuperate.
+Those close to the actor expressed optimism when he was first hospitalized, hoping he could return home to recuperate.

 "It's serious, but we don't know how serious yet," a representative for Diamond told Entertainment Weekly.
 "He's at an undisclosed hospital in Florida and will probably go home after treatments.
 We just want him to get well soon."

-Those close to Diamond said at the time they suspected it to be cancer, but did not know the extent of the illness.
+Those close to Diamond said at the time they suspected it to be cancer but did not know the extent of the illness.

 "Cancer is likely the prognosis, though doctors are still running tests to figure out what is wrong," a rep told E!
 News.